Eomesodermin/Kosiol_etal_pyridostatin_melanoma/README.md

 - **`data/`** _(ignored by Git)_
   - Contains output from `cellranger`
-  - Will be uploaded to Zenodo for accessibility.
+  - Will be uploaded to Zenodo for accessibility. (already on zenodo)

 - **`results/`** _(ignored by Git)_
   - Stores processed analysis results.